Revised UK COVID-19 Relief Package Addresses Funding Gap Criticisms

 Eligible lenders are banks and building societies that are participants in the Bank of England's Sterling Monetary Framework (SMF) and that are signed up to access the Discount Window Facility (DWF).
 SMF participants that are not already signed up to the DWF can apply for access simultaneously with applying to use the TFSME.
 Institutions that are not currently SMF participants can also apply to join, subject to the Bank of England's usual eligibility criteria.

 Applications can be made by completing this Application Form.
-Drawdowns under the TFSME can be made after 27 April 2020 up until 30 April 2021.
+Drawdowns under the TFSME can be made at any time up until 30 April 2021.

 3. The Coronavirus Large Business Interruption Loan Scheme (CLBILS)